sandftae/devstack/README.md

 ---

 ## About
-This **DEVSTACK** is a bash-powered orchestration tool designed specifically for Adobe Commerce developers.
+The **DEVSTACK** is a bash-powered orchestration tool designed specifically for Adobe Commerce developers.
 Instead of a "one-size-fits-all" approach, this tool uses an interactive **Bash GUI** to help you build a dev environment tailored to your specific project needs.

-It handles the complex networking and service dependencies required for modern Adobe Commerce development, including full support for headless frontends.
+It handles the complex networking and service dependencies required for Adobe Commerce development, including support for headless frontends.

 ## Compatibility Matrix
-For a full breakdown of which PHP, MySQL, OpenSearch, etc. versions are paired with each Adobe Commerce version, please refer to the: **[Service Compatibility Guide](COMPATIBILITY.md)**
+For a full breakdown of which PHP, MySQL, OpenSearch, etc. versions are paired with each Adobe Commerce version, please refer to the **[Service Compatibility Guide](COMPATIBILITY.md)**

 ## Key Features
-* **Interactive GUI Configuration:** Select services via Bash Dialog with summary before starting deployment
+* **Interactive GUI:** select services via dialog GUI
-* **SSL (HTTP/HTTPS):** Automatically generates SSL allows to test frontend over `https://` locally
+* **SSL (HTTP/HTTPS):** automatically generated SSL certs allows to test app over `https://` locally
-* **Version-Specific DEVSTACK:** Configure compatible versions of services based on targeted Adobe Commerce version
+* **Version-Specific:** configure compatible versions of services based on targeted Adobe Commerce version
 * **Headless Isolation:** `php` and `node` apps are kept in separate containers (`php-app` and `web-app`)
-* **Headless Configuration:** Allows to predefine which `node` version to use
+* **Headless Configuration:** allows to easy change `node` versions
-* **On-Demand Nginx Modes:** Toggle between `developer` and `production` app modes to test Varnish caching and bugs
+* **On-Demand Modes:** toggle between `developer` and `production` app modes to test Varnish caching and bugs
-* **Telemetry & Monitoring:** Integrated Grafana, Prometheus, and cAdvisor for real-time container performance tracking
+* **Telemetry & Monitoring:** Grafana, Prometheus, and cAdvisor ``palyground`` allows to test high-level monitoring
 * **Developer Utilities:**
-    * **SFTP Server:** Local SFTP access to test Adobe Commerce crons and file third-party modules synchronizations
+    * **SFTP Server:** local SFTP access to test Adobe Commerce crons and file third-party modules syncs
-    * **Centralized Logging:** Aggregate logs from all containers into a single searchable view
+    * **Centralized Logging:** aggregate logs from all containers into a single searchable view
-    * **Env-Init:** Resolves Linux permission mismatches between host and the Docker containers
+    * **Env-Init:** resolves Linux permission mismatches between host and the Docker containers
-* **Service Dashboard:** **DEVSTACK** Service Dashboard to address direct links to active services GUIs
+* **Service Dashboard:** **DEVSTACK** service Dashboard to address direct links to active services GUIs

 ---

 ## Available Services
 The **DEVSTACK** consists of over 15 services.
-While the core services are required, many components like monitoring and headless tools are optional.
+While the core services are required, many components like monitoring and headless tools ``are optional`.

  **Please, view the full service list available** **[here](docs/github/mds/SERVICES.md)**

 ---
 > [!CAUTION]
 > ### Development Limitations
-> This devstack is created specifically for **local development and testing**.
+> This tool is created specifically for **local development and testing**.
 It contains configurations designed for debugging, performance monitoring, and are **not secure** for production or staging.
 >
 > ### Infrastructure vs. Application
 > This tool builds the **"house"** (the services, etc).
 You are responsible for bringing the **"furniture"**.
 It means cloning your source code, managing `auth.json` credentials, and executing application-level installs like `composer install` or `yarn install`, and etc.

 ---

-## ⚡ The Two-Tier Makefile Strategy
+## The Two-Tier Makefile Strategy
-This tools provide two ways to manage your environment based on your workflow preference:
+This tools provide two ways to manage environment based on workflow preferences:

-1.  **Makefile (Base):** Minimalist.
-Only contains core commands to build, start, stop, and enter containers
+1.  **Makefile (OOTB):** Minimalist.
+Only contains core commands to `build`, `start`, `stop`, and `enter` containers
 2.  **Powermake:** Extended Makefile.
 Includes dozens of "power" commands for Adobe Commerce and docker

 > [!TIP]
-> If you want more power, simply copy specific commands (or the whole file) from `Powermake` into your main `Makefile
+> If you want more power, simply copy specific commands (or the whole file) from `Powermake` into your main Makefile

 ---